Lubbock, Texas: Higher education

 Lubbock is home to Texas Tech University, which was established on February 10, 1923, as Texas Technological College.
 It is the leading institution of the Texas Tech University System and has the seventh-largest enrollment in the state of Texas.
 It is one of two schools (the other being UT Austin) in Texas to house an undergraduate institution, law school, and medical school at the same location.
 Altogether, the university has educated students from all 50 US states and over 100 foreign countries.
 Enrollment has continued to increase in recent years, and growth is on track with a plan to have 40,000 students by 2020.

 Lubbock is also home to other college campuses in the city, including Lubbock Christian University, South Plains College, Wayland Baptist University, and Sunset International Bible Institute.

 Covenant Health System, a health-care provider serving West Texas and Eastern New Mexico, operates a school of nursing, school of radiography, and school of surgical technology.

 Media

 Lubbock's main newspaper is the daily Lubbock Avalanche-Journal, which is owned by Gannett.
 The newspaper also publishes a full-color lifestyle magazine, Lubbock Magazine, eight times a year.
 Texas Tech University publishes a student-run daily newspaper called The Daily Toreador.

-Local TV stations include KTTZ-TV-5 (PBS), KCBD-11 (NBC), KLBK-13 (CBS), KAMC-28 (ABC), and KJTV-TV-34 (Fox).
+Local TV stations include KTTZ-TV-5 (PBS), KCBD-11 (NBC), KLBK-13 (CBS), KLCW-TV-22 (The CW, with MyNetworkTV on DT2), KAMC-28 (ABC), and KJTV-TV-34 (Fox).

 Texas Tech University Press, the book- and journal-publishing office of Texas Tech University, was founded in 1971, and as of 2012, has about 400 scholarly, regional, literary, and children's titles in print.